CALIPSO-project/SPINacc/README.md

 	* varlist.json defines the specification of the input data: e.g. resolution, state variables to predict, etc.
 * Forth: execute the tool by: qsub -q long job

-## GUIDELINES FOR SETTING UP THE CONFIGURATION (MLacc.def):
+### GUIDELINES FOR SETTING UP THE CONFIGURATION (MLacc.def):

-## Task 1 [optional]
-The optimal number of clusters (Ks) can vary according to your model and the simulation setup.
+* Task 1 [optional]: The optimal number of clusters (Ks) can vary according to your model and the simulation setup.
 The number of clusters which are a tradeoff between computation demand and ML performance.
 Task 1 helps you to decide on the number of clusters.
 Task 1 produces the figure ‘dist_all.png’ which shows the sum of distance for different numbers of clusters, i.e. using different Ks.
 The default maximum number of Ks being tested is 9, you can set higher values if needed using config[11] in MLacc.def.
-## Task 2
-prepares the data for the ML training in task 3 which is saved in the ‘dirdef’ folder (config[7]=1).
+* Task 2 prepares the data for the ML training in task 3 which is saved in the ‘dirdef’ folder (config[7]=1).
-## Task 3
-performs the ML training based on the data prepared by task 2.
+* Task 3 performs the ML training based on the data prepared by task 2.
-## Task 4
-visualizes the performance of the ML in task 3, Two kinds of evaluations are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the
+* Task 4 visualizes the performance of the ML in task 3, Two kinds of evaluations are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the